What Is a Nassau?

 Match Play Nassau

 Track holes won and lost in each segment.
 Win a hole by posting the lower score; tie holes are halved.
-The player who wins more holes in a segment wins that bet.
+The player who wins more holes in a segment wins that match.
 Most traditional and most common.

 Stroke Play Nassau